martinbojnansky/PV247/README.md

 - React-router
 - Jest
 - Redux-thunk
+- Bootstrap

-This app is dependant on [https://pv247messaging.azurewebsites.net/api/].
+This app is dependant on https://pv247messaging.azurewebsites.net/api/.